-CMEs cause depressions in the cosmic intensity both locally when an observer is inside the interplanetary structure (ejecta) and remotely if the ejecta is energetic enough to create an interplanetary shock.
+CMEs cause depressions in the cosmic ray intensity both locally when an observer is inside the interplanetary structure (ejecta) and remotely if the ejecta is energetic enough to create an interplanetary shock to which the observer is magnetically connected.
 After the shock and ejecta have passed the intensity gradually recovers as particles diffuse in around the shock.
 Although the local decrease inside an ejecta can be of the order of 20% in neutron monitor data it does not appear, based on a number of arguments, that CMEs play a major role in long-term modulation.
 Nevertheless the study of these decreases is important in order to understand which physical processes are most important for particle transport.